nullbitsco/docs/nibble/build_guide_en.md

 # ⚠️ **STOP** ⚠️

 It&#39;s highly recommended that you test each key at this point before continuing.
-If you haven&#39;t already, jump to step 20 to flash QMK firmware.
+If you haven&#39;t already, [Jump to step](#firmware_flashing) 20 to flash QMK firmware.
 Use a keyboard tester ([this one](https://www.keyboardtester.com/) works) and short the switch pads for each switch using tweezers, a clipped lead from earlier, or something else conductive.
 If there is an issue, it will be much easier to debug now before everything has been soldered and assembled.

 **Caps lock**
 | **Guide Mark** | **Layout Option** |